Tribler/tribler/doc/CONTRIBUTING.md

     would be accepted.
 If you are not a member of the project, just drop a comment saying that you are working on that.
   * Create one PR per feature/bugfix.
-  * Provide tests for any new features/fixes you implement.
+  * Provide tests for any new features/fixes you implement and make sure they cover all methods and at least the important branches in the new/updated code.
   * If implementing a reasonably big or experimental feature, make it toggleable if possible (For instance for a new community, new GUI stuff, etc.).
   * Keep a clean and nice git history: